I have fellowships for postdocs and students

-both at the Hebrew University of Jerusalem and the MPI/University
+at the Hebrew University of Jerusalem.
+Jerusalem has a great

 highly active research groups in other areas and beautiful

 surroundings.
 If you are interested in the type of things I am doing

 (within some error margin) – please send me an email (with an

 appropriate subject that reflects your intention to apply).
 If studying

 at Hebrew University interests you, you can also check our international grad school.

 Currently, combinatorial constructions for manifolds and spaces, the

 arrangements, models of intersection theory in their various disguises

 (including skeletal rigidity), Hodge theory and Lefschetz theorems,